 Applicants and winners of past awards are eligible to enter the 2024 award.

-Employees and close family members of the BBC, BBC Group Companies, the NCEM and Consone Quartet, and persons connected to the award and their close relatives are not eligible to enter.
+Employees and close family members of the BBC, BBC Group Companies, the NCEM and The Tallis Scholars, and persons connected to the award and their close relatives are not eligible to enter.
 Proof of age, identity and eligibility may be requested.

 The composition should be between 3- and 4-minutes’ duration.

 How to enter

-Composers interested in entering the award must register their interest by completing the online form at www.youngcomposersaward.co.uk by 12 noon on Friday 18 February 2022.
+Composers interested in entering the award must register their interest by completing the online form by 12 noon on Friday 16 February 2024.
 Please ensure that you register in good time as late registrations cannot be accepted.
 Proof of submission is not proof of receipt.
 Only one entry per person is permitted.
 If you submit more than one entry, only the first entry received will be considered.

 Entrants aged under 18 must have the consent of a parent or guardian for their entries to be valid.